Raizaroar/Cybersecurity-Portafolio-Raiza/labs/04-SIEM-Projects/Splunk/Lab-02-SIEM-Detection-SSH-Brute-Force/README.md

 This project simulates SSH brute force attacks and configures Splunk to detect them automatically.
 I implement alerts based on thresholds for failed attempts and create visualizations that allow a SOC team to identify attack patterns.
 The result is a functional dashboard that displays attacking IPs, frequency of attempts, and attack timelines.

+***Purpose of the Lab***

+-Demonstrate the ability to:

+1. Configure monitoring systems (SIEM).
+2. Simulate controlled attacks (red team thinking).
+3. Create actionable visualizations for SOC
+4. Understand Linux logs at a granular level

 -**Methodology**

 Machine used: Kali Linux (attacker) + Docker ubuntu(simulated victim)